rse/ducky/README.md

 #### ducky.params(name: String, args: Object[], spec: Object): Object

 Handle positional and named function parameters by processing a function's `arguments` array.
 Parameter `name` is the name of the function for use in exceptions in case of invalid parameters.
 Parameter `args` usually is the JavaScript `arguments` pseudo-array of a function.
-Parameter `spec` is the parameter specification: each key is the name of a parameter and the value has to be an `Object` with the following possible fields: `pos` for the optional position in case of positional usage, `def` for the default value (of not required and hence optional parameters), `req` to indicate whether the parameter is required and `valid` for type validation (either a string accepted by the `validate>()` method, or a valid regular expression `/.../` object for validating a `String` against it or an arbitrary validation callback function of signature `valid(Object): Boolean`.
+Parameter `spec` is the parameter specification: each key is the name of a parameter and the value has to be an `Object` with the following possible fields: `pos` for the optional position in case of positional usage, `def` for the default value (of not required and hence optional parameters), `req` to indicate whether the parameter is required and `valid` for type validation (a validation specification string accepted by the `validate>()` method).

     function config () {
         var params = ducky.params("config", arguments, {